westial/commotalkie/TESTLIST.md

 + Create a Driver with the appropriate speed.
 + Create a Driver with the appropriate options.
 + Wait for Aux getting high.
++ Send a string.
+- Wait an absolute interval after Aux got high.
-- Send a string.
+- Receive a string.
-- Ignore setting to sleep state when sleep state is the current state.
+- Ignore setting state when the required state is the current one.